dmitriylogunov/dmitriylogunov.github.io/index.markdown

 title: My Personal Portfolio - Dmitriy Logunov
 ---

-# Welcome to My Professional Timeline
+# Welcome

-I am a senior Front-End developer, specializing in Typescript, Node, React and Redux.
-Below, I would like to highlight some of my personal and professional projects:
+This site is dedicated to my personal projects and education, with the exception of only a couple of paid jobs.
+For the career snapshot, please download the CV here.
+Feel free to reach out via the contacts below.

 <section class="timeline">
   {% for project in site.data.projects %}